Home Contact

 Sker House

 Buildings are sometimes abandoned following years of neglect either because the owners cannot afford to do the basic building maintenance or because the cost of refurbishment or conversion to an economically viable new use would exceed the value of the property once refurbished.

-When a listed building is abandoned and left to decay, the local authority can serve an urgent works notice on the owner as described opposite, and if necessary, carry out the works itself at the expense of the owner.
+When a listed building is abandoned and left to decay, the local authority can serve an urgent works notice on the owner, and if necessary, carry out the works itself at the expense of the owner.
 However, an urgent works notice is not a panacea.
 It risks bankrupting the owner of the building, leaving the local authority with a heavy bill, a building it does not want, and a lot of bad publicity.
-In this case neither the owner nor the local authority gains and as a result, local authorities are often reluctant to take action.
+In this case neither the owner nor the local authority gains and, as a result, local authorities are often reluctant to take action.

 Matters are further complicated when the preservation of a building would be more expensive and less profitable than the redevelopment of its site.
 Some owners would prefer to see their property fall down and are prepared to exploit local authority reluctance to take action to achieve this end.
 Nevertheless, many conservation officers have used the threat of urgent works notices to ensure that a building is preserved, particularly where their council has an established track record of taking action.